AutomationPanda/bulldoggy-reminders-app/README.md

   * clicking the "new" row enables editing for a new item
   * clicking a reminder item strikes it out
   * clicking a stricken reminder item unstrikes it
+  * deleting a selected list automatically selects the first list

 * UI tests
 * API tests (?)